Once upon a time, there was a good man and a good woman. They were introduced by a mutual friend, in Fort Walton Beach, Florida

 .
 I'm an RN Team Leader/Robotic Coordinator.
 I love the people that I work with and work for.
 They're all good people.
 With my job Rick has been able to, for once in his life, take it a easy.
 It's funny though, since he retired he is busier now than he ever was before.
 It's funny how things work out.

+.
 The girls have done well adapting when they were growing up, but it hasn't always been easy for them.
-They are both in college and both have moved out.
-They are doing well and have good fellas involved in their lives.
+The oldest is married and works at Alabama One

 • On a more personal note, on August 6th, 2009 I was diagnosed with Oral cancer.